Ether-YiTseWu/2nd-ML100Days/README.md

 >
 ## Final project : Cat dog classification
 - Goal :
 Train a model that have the ability to classify cats and dogs.
+In addition, use tkinter and the architecture of this model to write a GUI in order to demo conveniently
 >
 - Method :
-Use Tensorflow CNN model to complete this classification.
+Use Tensorflow CNN model to complete this classification
 >
 - Result :
 Kaggle Public Score : 0.92067 (use 4000 photos to train)